"So, I looked up Finasteride on Google and I get all sorts of results and I don’t know what to believe..."

 The evidence suggests that overall Finasteride is a very safe and effective drug.
 Side effects are rare, but not impossible.
 We advise all of our patients to familiarise themselves with potential risks and benefits of taking any new medication found in the patient information leaflet and to check with their primary care physician or GP about whether they are safe to take with any current medication.

-The medical team at Sons are more than happy to discuss questions or queries you may have about Finasteride or any of our treatment options.
-If you’re keen to treat your hair loss, our treatment plans also contain Minoxidil, Biotin and DHT-blocking shampoo to help you regain control of your hair growth.
+The team at Sons are more than happy to discuss questions or queries you may have about Finasteride.
+If you’re keen to treat your hair loss, Finasteride can be combined with other products such as Minoxidil, Biotin and DHT-blocking shampoo to help you regain control of your hair growth.
 Ultimately, only you can decide whether Finasteride is the right medication for you - our aim is to present the facts and help you make an informed decision.

 The content provided in this article is not a substitute for professional medical diagnosis or treatment.
 You should not rely upon the information provided in this article for specific medical advice.
 Prior to starting any medication you should consult with your primary care provider if you are on any other medication to ensure that it is safe to do so and read the patient information leaflet, paying particular attention to potential side effects.
 If you have any questions or concerns, please talk to your doctor.